justndev/btc-manager-express-js/README.md

 # Bitcoin Payment Manager (In Progress...)

-A Node.js application for processing Bitcoin payments with automatic payment status checking and management.
-It uses BlockCypher API and requires BIP39 wallet for further HDWallet operations.

 ## Overview

-This service allows you to create and manage Bitcoin payment processes.
-It generates unique Bitcoin addresses for payments, tracks their status, and provides APIs for payment creation and verification.
-Currently, API allows to manually check if created payment was paid.
-But there is also implemented an algorithm, which will be checking unpaid addresses (6 times) in one day period.
+Hi, visitor!
+This project is part of tempchat.xyz, but I’ve made it available as a standalone tool.
+It’s a Node.js application for processing Bitcoin payments, supporting automatic status checks and payment management.
+It uses the BlockCypher API and requires a BIP39 wallet for HD Wallet operations.
+You can test the service using the Bitcoin Testnet (testnet3).
+Feel free to ask me for a test BTC faucet link or find one yourself.

+Note: Fund transferring is not yet implemented but is planned.
+If you find this useful, consider leaving a ⭐ on the repository!

 ## Features

-- **Bitcoin Address Generation**: Creates unique Bitcoin addresses for each payment
+- **Bitcoin Address Generation**: Creates unique Bitcoin addresses for each payment from HD Wallet
 - **Payment Status Tracking**: Automatically checks payment statuses at configurable intervals
 - **Exchange Rate Integration**: Fetches current BTC to EUR exchange rates
 - **Database Persistence**: Stores all payment information in PostgreSQL